-Mr. Savage is Executive Vice Chairman of Webster Financial Corporation and Webster Bank, N.A.
-He joined Webster Bank, N.A. in April 2002 as Executive Vice President, Commercial Banking and has served as President of Webster Financial Corporation and Webster Bank, N.A. and on the board of directors of Webster Bank, N.A.
+Mr. Savage served as Executive Vice Chairman of Webster Financial Corporation and Webster Bank, N.A. from October 2015 through June 2017.
+He joined Webster Bank, N.A. in April 2002 as Executive Vice President, Commercial Banking and also served as President of Webster Financial Corporation and Webster Bank, N.A. and on the board of directors of Webster Bank, N.A.
 Mr. Savage brings to the Board his strong knowledge and expertise in commercial lending and managing large financial organizations.
 Mr. Savage's extensive experience enhances the Board's ability manage and direct the Company's affairs.